 Our Community Center programs provide a safe and nurturing environment for nearly 100 youth daily from low-income neighborhoods, at no cost to families.

-After 30 years of operation, Camp Fire’s program at Loussac Manor closed when Alaska Housing and Finance Corporation decided to rebuild the community.
-Thanks to a partnership with Cook Inlet Housing Authority, which won the bid to revamp Loussac Place, Camp Fire has a beautiful area in the newly built facility and is providing after school care to a growing number of children, as more families move into their new homes at Loussac Place.
+Loussac Place Program (200 W. 20th – between A Street and C Street off of 20th Avenue) After 30 years of operation, Camp Fire’s program at Loussac Manor closed temporarily when Alaska Housing Finance Corporation decided to rebuild the housing provided in this community.
+Thanks to a partnership with Cook Inlet Housing Authority, which won the bid to revamp Loussac Place, Camp Fire has a beautiful area in the newly built facility and is providing after school care and summer programming to children and youth in this community.